Calcium carbide meter/speedy meter test

 By: admin | Posted on: June 1, 2020

-I own, and have used a calcium carbide meter on a number of occasions, and in my opinion when measuring moisture, when there is the potential for rising damp and hygroscopic salts this instrument can be somewhat misleading.
-I personally only use this when inspecting flood damaged buildings that are more of a modern construction that would unlikely to be contaminated from hygroscopic salts, from genuine long term rising damp.
+I own, and have used a calcium carbide meter on a number of occasions, and in my opinion when measuring moisture, when there is the potential for rising damp and hygroscopic salts this instrument can be massively misleading.
+I personally only use this when inspecting flood damaged buildings that are more of a modern construction that would unlikely to be contaminated from hygroscopic salts, from a genuine long term rising damp.
 The reason for this is because you can’t determine what is actually going on regarding the amount of moisture, and giving the correct advice to fix the issues.

 The below picture shows the total moisture content of a calcium carbide meter reading of a sample removed from the wall, and placed inside the speedy meter.
 As you can see it gives a total moisture content of 16 %.
 The total moisture content (16 %), is made up of the capillary moisture, and the hygroscopic moisture.
 The speedy meter doesn’t give a figure for these separate amounts, which is the misleading part.